• Login

 Media Lab Copyright

-Building these digital societies requires solving three fundamental challenges:
+Building this digital New York required solving three fundamental challenges:

-1. The Scale vs. Detail Dilemma: Traditional modeling approaches force an impossible choice—like trying to film a stadium while capturing everyone's facial expressions.
+1. The Scale vs. Detail Dilemma: In our digital city, we need to simulate Maya as a distinct individual with her unique circumstances while simultaneously modeling millions of other New Yorkers.
+Traditional approaches force an impossible choice—like trying to film a stadium while capturing everyone's facial expressions.
 You could model complex behaviors for a few hundred people OR simple movements for millions—but not both.
-Our breakthrough allows you to simulate an entire city's population on a single GPU with each digital citizen making sophisticated decisions.

 LPMs realize this vision by making fundamental advances in agent-based modeling, decentralized computation and machine learning.
 Our research has resulted in several publications at top-tier AI conferences, journals and received multiple best-paper awards.
 Our work has received research awards from industry (e.g. JP Morgan, Adobe) and government (e.g. NSF).